Tenants and management

 Structure and nomenclature

-SambaStudio uses the following structure and terminology in describing tenants and users.
+SambaStudio uses the following terminology in describing hardware, tenants, organizational structure, and users.

 Organization